katebonner/challenge-5/README.md

 ## Usage

-This project can be used as refrence for a simple javascript function that saves text locally upon a button's click.
+This project can be used as refrence for a script that leverages a date and time object for dynamically updated HTML and CSS powered by jQuery.
+It most notably saves text locally upon a button's click.
 Additionally, if you choose to build the script, it offers a solution with which you can compare yours.

 ## Credits